 In email marketing, capturing your audience's attention is crucial.
 Visual content, especially videos, can be a game-changer.
 However, embedding videos in emails can be tricky.
 Different email platforms have their own rules, and your videos might only sometimes play nicely in all of them.

 Imagine this: You've poured your creativity and hard work into creating a fantastic video that perfectly captures your brand's personality and showcases your excellent product.
 You're excited to share it with your email subscribers, but when you try to include it, some email platforms won't cooperate.
 It's a common frustration for email marketers who aim to incorporate videos into their email campaigns seamlessly.

 Fear not, however.
 This blog post is your friendly guide on effectively embedding videos in emails.
 So, let's dive in and make your emails shine with videos that genuinely resonate with your audience.

 Why should you use videos in your email campaigns?

-First, let's discuss why adding videos to emails elevates your email marketing strategy with many benefits:
+First, let's discuss why adding videos to emails improves both your email marketing as well as video marketing strategy thanks to many benefits:

 - 📈 Increase open and click-through rates.